 As you can see, increasing your savings rate can significantly affect your time to retirement.
-But once you reach a high savings rate, you start to see diminishing returns.
-It saves you a lot of time to go from 10% to 20%, but not nearly as much when going from 50% to 60%.
+But once you reach a high savings rate, you see diminishing returns.
+It saves you a lot of time to go from 10% to 20%, but not nearly as much as from 50% to 60%.

-So, knowing that, we can expect that how much of a raise we can spend depends on our savings rate.
+So, knowing that we can expect how much of a raise we can spend depends on our savings rate.

 Raise and savings rates

 Intuitively, we can think that we can save as much as our current saving rates.

 Here is how that works out with a few examples: